 ORDER OF INGREDIENTS

-Ingredients are generally listed by their INCI name (International Nomenclature of Cosmetic Ingredients) followed by their common name in brackets.
+Ingredients in a skincare label are generally listed by their INCI name (International Nomenclature of Cosmetic Ingredients) followed by their common name in brackets.
 Ingredients are listed in descending order from greatest amount to least amount.
 The exception to this is ingredients amounting to a concentration of less than 1%, which can be listed in any order.

 KEY & ACTIVE INGREDIENTS